cdahmedeh/Crosswind/README.md

 ## Support

-Report any issues with you may have.
+Report any issues you may have.
 Open to contributions and pull requests.
 And feedback especially.

 ## External Libraries